 How to Handle and Use Formic Acid for Treating Varroa Mites

-Being an acid, it needs to be handled with care, and as a beekeeper, you’ll need to take some safety precautions before you begin handling this compound.
+Being an acid, you have to be careful in handling this.
+And as a beekeeper, you’ll need to take some safety precautions before you begin handling this compound.

 First of all, make sure you’re wearing gloves like these to prevent any contact with your skin.